erichardy/collective.abcmusic/README.txt

 NOTE
 ====
-If you want to here midi inline, it is necessary to use an old version of Quicktime(R) which can be downloaded from : http://support.apple.com/kb/DL923
+If you want to listen midi inline, it is necessary to use an old version of Quicktime(R) which can be downloaded from : http://support.apple.com/kb/DL923

 Bug